kubernetes/website/content/en/blog/_posts/2023-06-29-container-image-signature-verification/index.md

 feature.
 The CRDs of the policy-controller are great, while we could imagine that a daemon within the cluster can write the policies for CRI-O per namespace.
 This would make any additional hook obsolete and moves the responsibility of verifying the image signature to the actual instance which pulls the image.
-[We evaluated][thread] other possible paths toward a better container image signature verification within plain Kubernetes, but we could not find a great fit for a native API.
-This means that we believe that a CRD is the way to go, but we still need an instance which actually serves it.
+[I evaluated][thread] other possible paths toward a better container image signature verification within plain Kubernetes, but I could not find a great fit for a native API.
+This means that I believe that a CRD is the way to go, but users still need an instance which actually serves it.

 [thread]: https://groups.google.com/g/kubernetes-sig-node/c/kgpxqcsJ7Vc/m/7X7t_ElsAgAJ

 Thank you for reading this blog post!
-If you're interested in more, providing feedback or asking for help, then feel free to get in touch with us directly via [Slack (#crio)][slack] or the [SIG node mailing list][mail].
+If you're interested in more, providing feedback or asking for help, then feel free to get in touch with me directly via [Slack (#crio)][slack] or the [SIG Node mailing list][mail].

 [slack]: https://kubernetes.slack.com/messages/crio
 [mail]: https://groups.google.com/forum/#!forum/kubernetes-sig-node